London-bound Air India flight with more than 240 aboard crashes after takeoff from Ahmedabad, India

 Faiz Ahmed Kidwai, the director general of the directorate of civil aviation, told The Associated Press that Air India flight AI 171, a Boeing 787-8, crashed into a residential area called Meghani Nagar five minutes after taking off at 1:38 p.m. local time.
 He said 244 people were on board and it was not immediately possible to reconcile the discrepancy with Air India's numbers.

-Gatwick posted on X that it could confirm the flight, which had been due to arrive at 6:25 p.m. in London, had crashed on departure.

-India’s Civil Aviation Minister Ram Mohan Naidu Kinjarapu posted on X that rescue teams have been mobilized, and all efforts are being made to ensure medical aid and relief support at the site.
+All efforts were being made to ensure medical aid and relief support at the site, India’s Civil Aviation Minister Ram Mohan Naidu Kinjarapu posted on X.

-“We are on highest alert.
-I am personally monitoring the situation,” he said.

 The 787 Dreamliner is a widebody, twin-engine plane.
 This is the first crash ever of a Boeing 787 aircraft, according to the Aviation Safety Network database.